uc-cdis/data-portal/docs/portal_config.md

     "categorical2Colors": ["#6d6e70", "#c02f42"] // optional; colors for the graphs when there are only 2 colors (bar and pie graphs usually)
   },
   "requiredCerts": [], // optional; do users need to take a quiz or agree to something before they can access the site?
-  "featureFlags": { // optional; will hide certain parts of the site if needed
+  "featureFlags": {}, // optional; will hide certain parts of the site if needed "dataExplorerConfig": { // required; configuration for the Data Explorer (/explorer)
-    "explorer": true, // required; indicates the flag and whether to hide it or not "explorerPublic": true // optional; If set to true, the data explorer page would be treated as a public component and can be accessed without login.
-Data explorer page would be public accessible if 1. tiered access level is set to libre OR 2. this explorerPublic flag is set to true.
-  },
-  "dataExplorerConfig": { // required; configuration for the Data Explorer (/explorer)
     "charts": { // optional; indicates which charts to display in the Data Explorer "project_id": { // required; GraphQL field to query for a chart (ex: this one will display the number of projects, based on the project_id)